List of Shōnen Onmyōji characters: Abe no Seimei

 The greatest onmyōji in the history of Japan, Abe no Seimei is the grandfather of Masahiro.
-He is in his 80s and he has twelve shikigami called the Shinshō whom he calls his friends under his command and is able to protect his soul, which takes the form of his younger self, outside of his body in order to aid Masahiro in combat.
+He is in his 80s and he has twelve shikigami called the Shinshō whom he calls his friends under his command and is able to protect his soul, which takes the form of his younger self, outside of his body to aid Masahiro in combat.
 However, by doing so leaves his body defenceless if an enemy attacks.

 He constantly needles Masahiro to push him further in his journey as a sort of reverse psychology, which causes Masahiro to refer to Seimei as a "tanuki" or raccoon dog.

 Rumour has it that Seimei's mother was not human but a powerful fox spirit, which may explain why he is so powerful.
 Despite showing such a happy attitude, there were two moments of his life that he was sad, the first when he could not save his only best friend, Ryūsai and secondly the death of his wife, Wakana whom he loved deeply.

 The character is loosely based on a real person of the same name.